9.13. static Variables And Functions

 (c)

 Class constants.
-Two key words, static and const, used in conjunction, form class constants.
+Two keywords, static and const, used in conjunction, form class constants.
 The code fragments illustrate the syntax for defining, initializing, and using class constants.

 1. Class constants are symbolic constants defined in class scope.
 Restricting their scope to a class allows multiple classes to have constants with the same name without any conflict or confusion.
 Programmers typically make class constants public, allowing application code to use them.
 Making class constants static makes them belong to the class as a whole - programs may use the constants independent of any object.
-Making them const prevents the application (or any other code) changing the value.
+Making them const prevents the application (or any other code) from changing the value.

 2. Member functions may use class constants without additional notation.